-As the world continues to cope with the impacts of the COVID-19 crisis, government officials throughout the U.S. have taken important steps to curb the spread of the virus.
-At the same time, many businesses, financial institutions and government entities are stepping up to provide some relief to those who are worried about their financial security.
+As the world continues to cope with the impacts of the COVID-19 crisis, federal and state governments are offering relief and resources to Americans affected by the pandemic.
+In addition, many businesses and financial institutions are stepping up to provide some relief to those who are worried about their financial security.

 Lenders that report data to credit bureaus as required by the Coronavirus Aid, Relief and Economic Security (CARES) Act will not cause consumer credit scores to go down.
 Experian supports the CARES Act and is urging all consumers who are in financial distress as a result of COVID-19 to contact their lenders and reach an accommodation.